20 Ways to Avoid Disaster on Your First Fly Fishing Trip

 13. Carry at Least one Flashlight

 Yes, even if you plan for a day trip, a flashlight is crucial.
 You can never know how late you’ll end up staying on the river.
+A small penlight or head lamps packed in the pack or gear dry bag is recommended.

 14. Bring Extra Batteries